NachoCP/TrainingProgram/docs/0201_backend.md

 Mostly has been used two software patterns:
 - **Service pattern** Encapsulates and manages all business logic, acting as an intermediary between the presentation layer (e.g., routes) and the data access layer (repositories).
-- **Repository pattern** Used for abstract the logic required to interact with the different data sources.
+- **Repository pattern** Used to abstract the logic required to interact with the different data sources.
 It provides a layer between the data access layer and the business logic, allowing the application to work with a consistent, domain-specific interface, regardless of how data is stored or retrieved.

+## Technical Debt

+- **Lack of Global Services and Repositories**: Adding new repositories or services is challenging due to the absence of a global service layer that defines common CRUD operations.
+Each service and repository must be individually created and maintained, leading to potential code duplication and inefficiency.
+- **Inadequate Error Handling**: The system lacks proper error tracking and handling mechanisms.
+Errors such as data insertion failures or duplicate key violations are not properly logged or managed, making it difficult to debug and ensure data integrity.
+- **Missing User Authentication and Token Management**: There is no user authentication system in place, and token management is missing.
+This leaves the system vulnerable, as there's no way to authenticate users or secure API access.